KikidoraFear/Kikiloot/README.md

 - shows loot master's opened loot
 - will display SR and spreadsheet info in tooltip if added

+SR-Button:
 SR can be imported by exporting raidres data as csv:
 ![image](https://github.com/KikidoraFear/Kikiloot/assets/154637862/bf0130b1-cc97-403a-9464-e6b1929929c8)
 clicking SR button and paste csv

+SS-Button:
 Spreadsheet info can be imported if captain is nice enough to format the spreadsheet similarly to raidres
 captain's excel skills are poop though

+CL-Button:
+if you are the loot master, it will clear the current item list (for everyone)

 ## What it not do?!
 - distribute loot